kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 - 72 dpi for low resolution monitors
 - 96 dpi for standard resolution monitors
 - 150 dpi, which is often the default value in image conversion programs
-- 300 dpi in some laser printers
+- 300 dpi for some laser printers
-- 600 dpi in high end laser printers
+- 600 dpi for high end laser printers

 Suppose we have an image that is a square of side 100 pixels.
 On a display that has a resolution of 96 dpi, such an image will take up 100/96 = 1.042 inches on each side.
+If the same image were displayed on a 300 dpi output device, its image will span 100/300 = 0.333 inches on each side.

 If the same image were magnified to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.

-When photographic images are scanned, higher densities lead to much larger image file sizes but such images capture more and more subtle detail.
+When photographic images are scanned, higher pixel densities lead to much larger image file sizes but such images capture more and more subtle detail.

 Blocky images arise when the zoomed image exhibits a lower density than the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements.

 The dpi used for format conversion, especially from raster to PDF, is critical to avoid getting "blurry" or "grungy-looking" PDFs.
 At the same time, ratcheting up the dpi before conversion from raster to PDF will result in bloated PDF files that convey no discernible improvement in visual quality.
-There is always a sweet spot---for image density---in image scanning and format conversions that is best identified through experience.
+There is always a sweet spot for image density---in image scanning and format conversions---that gives good visual quality at a decent file size.

 ## Vector Graphics